CAIDA/submarine-cable-impact-analysis-public/Step1-collect-candidate-paths-crossing-the-cable/README.md

 There are three possibilities to execute this task:

-1- Apply for an account on CAIDA's Vela (https://vela.caida.org/login) and use its interface.
+1- Apply for an account on CAIDA's Vela (https://www.caida.org/projects/ark/vela/web-api/) and use its interface.

-2- Apply for an API-KEY of CAIDA's Vela API and use the CAIDA Ark platform
+2- Apply for an API-KEY of CAIDA's Vela API and use the CAIDA Ark platform (https://www.caida.org/projects/ark/)

-3- Create a RIPE Atlas account and use RIPE Atlas platform.
+3- Create a RIPE Atlas account and use the RIPE Atlas platform (https://atlas.ripe.net/results/maps/network-coverage/).

 ## Last checks: Our last measurements on Feb 6, 2020